Chʼolan languages: History

-Ch’olan–Tseltlan speakers are thought to have first settled the Maya Lowlands after the diversification of Western Mayan some 3,000 years before present.
-There, the Ch’olan–Tseltlan languages would have split into Ch’olan and Tseltlan at around 200 BC.
+Ch’olan–Tzeltlan speakers are thought to have first settled the Maya Lowlands after the diversification of Western Mayan some 3,000 years before present.
+There, the Ch’olan–Tzeltalan languages would have split into Ch’olan and Tzeltalan at around 200 BC.
 By the third century AD, Ch’olan speakers formed part of an area of heightened language contact, centred about the Lowlands, which saw significant linguistic diffusion across Mayan and non-Mayan languages.
 During the same period, their language would come to dominate Mayan hieroglyphic writing.
 (Note: The language of Classic Mayan hieroglyphs is now deemed the ancestor of one, two, or all of the Ch’olan languages.
 That is, the Epigraphic or Classical Mayan language is now identified as either (i) proto–Ch’olan or Ch’olan, and so ancestor of all Ch’olan languages, (ii) proto–Eastern Ch’olan or Eastern Ch’olan, and so ancestor of Ch’orti’ and Ch’olti’, (iii) proto–Western Ch’olan or Western Ch’olan, and so ancestor of Ch’ol and Chontal, or (iv) the proto-language of exactly one of the Ch’olan languages, and so ancestor of one such.
 Kettunen & Helmke 2020 and Aissen, England & Zavala Maldonado 2017 favour option (ii).
 Note that Epigraphic Mayan is sometimes listed as an extinct, rather than ancestral, language, similar to how Latin is sometimes deemed an extinct language, rather than the common ancestor of modern Romance languages (Aissen, England & Zavala Maldonado 2017).)
 Ch’olan would then split into Eastern and Western Ch’olan in about AD 600, with Western Ch’olan diversifying first in about AD 800, and Eastern Ch’olan last in about AD 1500.
 By the time of Spanish contact, Ch’olan speakers would be found splayed across a crescent at the base of the Yucatán Peninsula, stretching from the Bay of Campeche to that of Honduras, with Chontal speakers in the western Lowlands, Ch’ol in the southwestern Lowlands, Ch’olti’ in the southern Lowlands, and Ch’orti’ in the northeastern Highlands.
 The Spanish conquest of Peten brought about the extinction of Ch’olti’, one of only two Mayan languages not extant as of 2017.
 Presently, Ch’ol is spoken in Chiapas, Tabasco and Campeche, Mexico, Ch’orti’ in Chiquimula and Zacapa, Guatemala, and Chontal in Tabasco.
 (Note: As of 2012, the Ch’olan languages are the second smallest branch of the Mayan family of languages, by number of speakers, given that only it and the Huastec languages have fewer than 300,000 speakers (Becquey 2012).
 Furthermore, only one of the three extant Ch’olan languages was not deemed an endangered language by UNESCO, namely Ch’ol (Becquey 2012).)